 What you’ll learn:

-This practical will help you to develop the skill of making a solution of accurately known concentration.
-Not as straightforward as it sounds, each operation needs to be done in a specific way.
+This practical will help you develop the skill of making a solution with an accurately known concentration.
+Not as straightforward as it sounds, each operation must be done precisely.

 • How to make a standard solution